Home in Algiers, Algeria.

 File type PDF | Date of status 07/2023 | File size 948 KB, Pages 19 Pages | Accessibility Accessible

 In the 1950s, around 30 per cent of the world’s population lived in urban areas.
 By 2022, this figure had risen to 57 per cent – and this trend is continuing.
-The United Nations estimates that by 2050, over two thirds of the world’s population will be living in cities.
+The United Nations estimates that by 2050, around 70 per cent of the world’s population will be living in cities.

 Cities are growing particularly fast in regions where the population is increasing rapidly and where many people are moving from rural to metropolitan areas – in particular in developing countries and emerging economies in Asia and Africa.
 According to current estimates, the urban population of sub-Saharan Africa is set to almost triple in size in the space of a few decades.